jupyterhub/dockerspawner/README.md

 ### Choose a spawner

-Two basic types of spawners are available for dockerspawner:
+Three basic types of spawners are available for dockerspawner:

 - [DockerSpawner](#DockerSpawner): useful if you would like to spawn single user notebook servers on the fly.
 It will take an authenticated user and spawn a notebook server in a Docker container for the user.

+- [SwarmSpawner](#SwarmSpawner): same behavior as DockerSpawner, but launches single user notebook servers as Docker Swarm mode services instead of as individual containers.
+This allows for running JupyerHub in a swarm so that notebook containers can be run on any of multiple servers.

 - [SystemUserSpawner](#SystemUserSpawner): useful if you would like to spawn single user notebook servers that correspond to the system's